MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/power-bi-custom-visuals.md

     ![organização de elementos visuais 5](media/power-bi-custom-visuals/power-bi-visual-org-05.png)

-## <a name="download-or-import-custom-visuals-from-microsoft-appsource"></a>Transferir ou importar visuais personalizados do Microsoft AppSource
+## <a name="download-or-import-power-bi-visuals-from-microsoft-appsource"></a>Transferir ou importar elementos visuais do Power BI do Microsoft AppSource

-Tem duas opções para transferir e importar elementos visuais personalizados: a partir do Power BI e a partir do [site do AppSource](https://appsource.microsoft.com/).
+Tem duas opções para transferir e importar elementos visuais do Power BI: a partir do Power BI e a partir do [site do AppSource](https://appsource.microsoft.com/).

-### <a name="import-custom-visuals-from-within-power-bi"></a>Importar visuais personalizados do Power BI
+### <a name="import-power-bi-visuals-from-within-power-bi"></a>Importar elementos visuais do Power BI do interior do Power BI

 1. Selecione as reticências na parte inferior do painel **Visualizações**.